Tuesday, December 8, 2020

 When I ride Betty we are invisible, so it was not a problem when, around 11pm, we arrived in town, galloping down the gentle slope of Price Canyon Road.

-In 1769, Gaspar de Portola and his expedition, seeking land for Spain, docked near the current pier and marched up the same slope on its way to Price Canyon, which Portola had heard yielded natural tar, used by the local Chumash to caulk their boats ("Pismo" is Chumash for "tar").
+In 1769, Gaspar de Portola and his expedition, seeking land for Spain, docked near the current pier and marched up the same slope on its way to Price Canyon, which Portola had heard yielded natural tar, used by the local Chumash to caulk their boats ("pismo" is Chumash for "tar").
 En route to the canyon the expedition noted several Chumash villages.
 When Portola set foot on Pismo Beach, his was the first European step in alta California.
 Modern Pismo Beach has about 8,000 residents; 2.9% are Native American.

 There were scattered stargazers and undefined people on the sand in the cave area.
 We walked to the far end, where the beach is blocked by rock, to a particularly dark and isolated cave, its entrance streaked with white (tuff, 20 million year old compressed volcanic ash).
 The tide was coming up towards its entrance.
 We stepped inside and light appeared, from flickering candles that lined the sand path.